TaylorTurnerIT/PyGame---Storting-Algorithm-Visualizer/README.md

 ### Prerequisites

 You'll need Python installed on your machine to run this project.
-If you don't have Python installed, you can download it [here](https://www.python.org/downloads/).

 ### Libraries